 Support and guidance is also available from the assessment website.
 After accessing the website click ‘Help’ to access videos, a user guide and familiarisation assessments.

 For support on managing school users’ Hwb accounts please contact firstname.lastname@example.org or 0300 0252525.

 For support on the personalised assessments, please contact the Assessment Helpdesk (for schools only) on 029 2026 5099 or email@example.com.

 Professional learning materials for teachers

-The following pre-recorded webinars are available on the personalised assessments system:
+The following resource is available on the personalised assessments system: